energystorm51/Voluntree/README.md

-# Repository for Voluntree - Your Volunteer Management Web System
+# Voluntree - Your Volunteer Management Web System

 **How to run the web application**
 1. Clone the repository on the `main` branch.